Litil Divil: Release

 A reworked Sega Mega Drive conversion was planned but never released.
-Likewise, a port for the Atari Jaguar CD was in development by Gremlin Interactive and slated to be published around the second quarter of 1995, but it was never released.
+Likewise, a port for the Atari Jaguar CD was in development by Gremlin Interactive and slated to be published around the second quarter of 1995, but was never released.

 Reception

 Computer Gaming World in March 1994 called Litil Divil "a delightful graphic adventure", predicting that the game "should cause quite a stir ... stuffed full of game play and long term enjoyment".
 The magazine predicted that a sequel and imitations would appear.
 The four reviewers of Electronic Gaming Monthly had a moderately positive reaction to the CD-i version, praising the multifaceted gameplay, the graphics, the sound, and the cute, humorous personality of the player character, but criticizing the lagging controls.
 They awarded it a score of 6.5 out of 10.

-Next Generation reviewed the CD-i version of the game, rating it one star out of five, and stated that "The various levels [...] fail to offer anything more than a stimulus-response style of play that will have most players (even children) disinterested inside of a few minutes."
+Next Generation reviewed the CD-i version of the game and gave one star out of five, commenting that the various levels fail to offer anything more than a stimulus-response style of play that will have most players (even children) disinterested inside of a few minutes.

-The One gave the Amiga version of Litil Divil an overall score of 74%, criticizing the fact that the player cannot save the game at will, instead requiring finishing a level or discovering a save room, as well as the tunnel sections of the game, calling them "tedious", and furthermore a source of "over-riding boredom ... there is too much bloody wandering around."
+The One gave the Amiga version of Litil Divil an overall score of 74%, criticizing the fact that the player cannot save the game at will, instead requiring finishing a level or discovering a save room, as well as the tunnel sections of the game, calling them "tedious", and furthermore a source of "over-riding boredom".
 The One praised the art style and comical sound effects, and enjoyed the puzzle-solving and arcade sections of the game, but found the lengthy tunnel sections to be filler, remarking that without them the game would be more fun, calling Litil Divil a "missed opportunity".